ubernostrum/django-registration/docs/default-workflow.rst

     is optional, and a default of ``True`` will be assumed if it is not supplied.

-By default, this backend uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the :func:`~registration.views.register` view.
+By default, this workflow uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword argument ``form_class`` to the registration view.

 Two views are provided:
 ``registration.backends.default.views.RegistrationView`` and
 ``registration.backends.default.views.ActivationView``.
 These views
-subclass django-registration's base
+subclass ``django-registration``'s base
 :class:`~registration.views.RegistrationView` and
 :class:`~registration.views.ActivationView`, respectively, and
 implement the two-step registration/activation process.

-Upon successful registration -- not activation -- the default redirect is to the URL pattern named ``registration_complete``; this can be overridden in subclasses by changing :attr:`~registration.views.RegistrationView.success_url` or implementing :meth:`~registration.views.RegistrationView.get_success_url()`
+Upon successful registration -- not activation -- the user will be redirected to the URL pattern named ``registration_complete``.

-Upon successful activation, the default redirect is to the URL pattern named ``registration_activation_complete``; this can be overridden in subclasses by implementing :meth:`~registration.views.ActivationView.get_success_url()`.
+Upon successful activation, the user will be redirected to the URL pattern named ``registration_activation_complete``.

 How account data is stored for activation
 -----------------------------------------

-During registration, a new instance of ``django.contrib.auth.models.User`` is created to represent the new account, with the ``is_active`` field set to ``False``.
+During registration, a new instance of the user model (by default, Django's ``django.contrib.auth.models.User`` -- see :ref:`the custom user documentation <custom-user>` for notes on using a different model) is created to represent the new account, with the ``is_active`` field set to ``False``.
 An email is then sent to the email address of the account, containing a link the user must click to activate the account; at that point the ``is_active`` field is set to ``True``, and the user may log in normally.

 Activation is handled by generating and storing an activation key in the database, using the following model: